hi5/F4MiniMenu/readme.md

 * [Total Commander Edit Redirector](http://ghisler.ch/board/viewtopic.php?t=27573)
 * and of course [F4Menu](http://ghisler.ch/board/viewtopic.php?t=17003) - TC Forum thread

-While the original F4Menu has quite a few options, this minimalistic "clone" only has the basic functionality: opening multiple file types in various editors.
+While the original F4Menu has quite a few options, this "clone" started out as a minimalistic program with only the basic functionality: opening multiple file types in various editors.

 There are various methods to open selected files: regular, "[Drag & Drop](#dragdrop)", [Filelist](#filelist) or by making use of a [cmdline](#cmdline) option.

 As of v0.95 you can make use a helper script to use F4MiniMenu settings as the "internal editor" defined in Total Commander and use so called **DocumentTemplates** for creating new files.
 See [F4TCIE](#f4tcie).

+As of v0.97 there are *two* foreground menus:

+1. Show all programs in the menu
+2. Show matching programs (filtered): only show those programs which match the extensions of the selected files.
+You can still access the full menu by using the 'full menu' option that is shown in this menu.
+The default editor will remain the first menu entry.
+   If it can't find any matching program, the full menu is shown instead.

 *First come, first serve*